baslking/zfs3backup/README.md

 Most options can be configured as command line flags, environment variables or in a config file, in that order of precedence.
 The config file is read from `/etc/zfs3backup_backup/zfs3backup.conf` if it exists, some defaults are provided by the tool.
-For a list of all options see `zfs3backup/sample.conf`.
+For a list of all options see `zfs3backup/sample.conf`.  *this isn't up to date*

 You'll usually want zfs3backup to only backup certain snapshots (hourly/daily/weekly).
 To do that you can specify a `SNAPSHOT_PREFIX` (defaults to `zfs-auto-snap:daily`).